Showing 1-20 of 30

 Condition: Good to As-New

-A comprehensive collection of nearly 160 volumes - first English, American, and variant editions with important bibliographic works, most in very good to fine condition; many in dustjacket.
+A comprehensive collection of nearly 150 volumes - first English, American, and variant editions, most in very good to fine condition; many in dustjacket.
+Please email for a list.
 The personal collection of Sacramento bookseller Edward H. Crussell (1875-1944). a charter member of The Kipling Society (UK) and one of the founders of the Sacramento Book Collectors Club.
-The collection has been kept virtually intact since his death in 1944; Included is a 3x5 card...
+The collection has been kept virtually intact since his death in 1944; Included is a 3x5 card index with Crussell's acquisition notes for each volume and many of his original purchase receipts from American and English bookselle...
 View more info

 Publisher: n.p., Press of the Wooly Whale: 1935